liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 ###### postprocess_variants

-`postprocess_variants` is a single-threaded program, reads all of the output TFRecord files from call_variants, sorts them, combines multi-allelic records, and writes out a VCF file.
-When gVCF output is requested, **it also outputs a gVCF file which merges the VCF with the non-variant sites**.
+`postprocess_variants` is a single-threaded program, reads all of the output TFRecord files from call_variants, sorts them, combines multi-allelic records, and writes out a VCF file. gVCF including non-variant sites is also emitted when requested.

 ```bash
 time /opt/deepvariant/bin/postprocess_variants \